sohailmahmud/sohailmahmud/README.md

 ### Hi there👋, I am Sohail Mahmud!

-An experienced Software Engineer with a demonstrated history of working in the software industry.
-Specialized in JavaScript technologies, AWS, and Docker.
+A Software Engineer with 4+ years of industry experience.
+Specialized in JavaScript technologies and AWS.
 Professional experience with building robust and scalable applications for mobile, web, and desktop platforms.

 Currently, building the digital ecosystem at Cimbuk.
 I previously worked on building cross-platform app at Extreme Solutions, worked on building core app at Cynergy Solutions, as a programmer I built and launched web app at Automate Infosys, and in my own time I work on opensource at NodeJS, Laravel and Flutter.